afamokd989/teksystems_deployment_challenge/part1-cybersecurity/README.md

 - Compliance enforcement and awareness trainings

 ### 6. Use Network Segmentation, Isolate environments
-- AWS Private link can be used tor service to service communicationsas an added layer of security.
+- AWS Private link can be used tor service to service communications as an added layer of security.
 - Use Transit Gateways to restrict traffic like EAST-WEST Traffic
 - Separate environments tiers with VPCs, Subnets, Security groups